joqim/Edvora-project/README.md

-# Edvora - Pokemon application
+# Poke API
-Simple web application to save your favourite pokemon.
+Saves your favourite pokemon - Built as a 1 hour assessment for [Edvora](https://www.edvora.com/)

-Built on FastAPI framework and React JS.
+Developed using Fast API framework and Python.

-Hosted live on Heroku at https://edvora-project.herokuapp.com/
+Hosted live on Heroku at [PokeAPI](https://edvora-project.herokuapp.com/)